duongphuhiep/ToolsPack.NetCore/ToolsPack.Logging/README.md

 ## ElapsedTimeLogger

-Micro-benchmark a part of code to investigate on performance
+Micro-benchmark a part of code to investigate on performance.
+This is a normal `ILogger` or more precisely a decorator to a ILogger, when you use it to log a message it will "decorate" the message with the duration (elapsed time) since the previous logged message.

 ```CSharp
 class MyCalculator